-The CC implements an Arm[®] AMBA[®] 4 APB slave interface.
+The CC implements an Arm AMBA 4 APB slave interface.
 This interface enables the application processor to control the NPU.
 This interface also enables performance measurements.

-3.3.3 DMA controller
+2.3.3 DMA controller

-The DMA controller manages all transactions that use the Arm[®] AMBA[®] 5 AXI interfaces.
-It is also possible to add a custom DMA instance to drive a subset of the DMAs channels.
+The DMA controller manages all transactions that use the Arm AMBA 5 AXI interfaces.